 - Ultrasound, which uses high-frequency sound waves to make a live picture of the inside of your leg on a monitor.
 The kind of ultrasound used to look for signs of deep vein blood clots is called venous duplex scanning.

 - MRI, which uses powerful magnets and radio waves to make a detailed picture of the inside of your legs.

 - Venography, which uses a dye to help show problems inside your blood vessels.
 The dye gives your doctor an idea of how blood is flowing inside your veins.

 - A blood test known as the D-dimer test, which measures a protein that’s linked to clots.

 For a Baker’s cyst, most of your symptoms can be treated with ice and over-the-counter painkillers.
-If you have popliteal vein thrombosis, you may need medicine to break up the clot before it can cause bigger problems.
+If you have popliteal vein thrombosis, you may need medicine to treat the clot before it can cause bigger problems.